Apple-supaporn/hw20-express-react-portfolio-copy/README.md

 - install the following
   - `npm install express cors`
-  - `npm install --save-dev nodemon`
+  - `npm install --save-dev nodemon` (use this in case you need to install nodemon again)

 #### What we installed